yulya3102/agda-asm/Intro.md

 mistake in its code.
 Probably, it has been that way until link-time optimizations appeared.
 These optimizations make program logic more complex, making it possible to introduce a bug in linker's source code.
-Recent research proves it: stress-testing for linkers revealed myriad of bugs during link-time optimizations (LTO) phase \citep{ltostress}.
+Recent research proves it: stress-testing for linkers revealed a myriad of bugs during link-time optimizations (LTO) phase \citep{ltostress}.
 It shows that linker verification should not be neglected.

-Linker is a low-level program that works with object files containing machine code.
-Therefore, to reason about it we need formalization of a low-level language close to machine code.
-Bedrock \citep{bedrock}, one of the most notable results in this area, is a Coq \citep{coq} library that allows to write code using abstractions associated with assembly language.
+The linker is a low-level program that works with object files containing machine code.
+Therefore, to reason about it, we need formalization of a low-level language close to machine code.
+Bedrock \citep{bedrock}, one of the most notable results in this area, is a Coq \citep{coq} library that allows writing code using abstractions associated with assembly language.
 Within the Bedrock project, support for linking with external libraries was implemented \citep{bedrocklinkers}, but there were no formalizations of widely used dynamic linking mechanisms.